 Don’t get me wrong, the game is worth a weekend rental and it’s quite enjoyable thanks to the frequent locale change and fast-moving story.
 Thankfully the game doesn’t overstay its welcome by clocking in at about 4-5 completion time.
 I was able to get nearly all the upgrades before the end of the game, but this game is not worth a second playthrough, not one bit.

 Let’s talk about visuals.
-Ryse is actually one of the best next-gen console game to be released…looks wise.
+Ryse is actually one of the best next-gen console games to be released…looks-wise.
 On PC there are some enhancements like AA and SSAA as well as better shadows and higher resolution textures.
 However, this game requires a monster rig (GTX Titan) or SLI 8xx-9xx cards to run at 60 FPS maxed out.
 My i7 4770 and GTX 670 dropped down to the teens in some areas.
 Ryse uses the CryEngine 3 which looks freaking amazing and next-gen consoles finally have the power to use it.
 If you don’t have a rig that was built in the last 18 months you should probably play it on Xbox One.
 There’s even an option to use Insane textures for 4GB VRAM GPUs.
 Ryse is one of the few games out that really pushes new rigs to their limits, so this is a good thing for PC gamers.

 Topping it all off, Ryse isn’t an awful game.
-It’s a game that has strong legs that are weakened by the repetitive combat and awful boss fights.
+It’s a game that has strong legs that are weakened by repetitive combat and awful boss fights.
 Many of the locales are just awesome, like the Colosseum, but it doesn’t overstay its welcome which can balance this out a bit.
-If the game was pushed back another year we could have had the best gladiator type game ever made (Shadow of Rome and Spartan: Total Warrior still remain at the top).
+If the game was pushed back another year we could have had the best gladiator-type game ever made (Shadow of Rome and Spartan: Total Warrior still remain at the top).
 It’s a great weekend rental or bargain bin purchase but nothing more.